nvdigitalsolutions/unlocked-dashboard/README.md

 ├── .dockerignore          # Docker ignore to reduce build context (e.g. node_modules)
 └── README.md              # Documentation for setup, usage, and deployment
 ```

-Both apps started as minimal starters but have been expanded with additional features:

-- **Backend**
-  - Collection types for Pages, Products, Orders, Appointments and Video Calls.
-  - Appointment creation checks for time slot conflicts.
-  - Orders are created automatically from the Stripe webhook.
-  - Preview mode enabled via `CLIENT_URL` and `PREVIEW_SECRET`.
-- **Frontend**
-  - Pages for the dashboard, appointments, store and dynamic `[slug]` routes.
-  - Login form that stores the Strapi JWT using an API route.
-  - Preview and login API routes.
-  - The homepage is editable with Craft.js components.

 ## Development